-eigenvector form the second principal component and loading pair, and so on, yielding orthonormal principal components $PC_1, \ldots, PC_r$ , where r = rank(X).
+eigenvector form the second principal component and variance pair, and so on, yielding orthonormal principal components $PC_1, \ldots, PC_r$ , where r = rank(X).

-Principal component analysis can provide an avenue for dimension reduction, by "removing" components with small eigenvalues (see Figure 6): place the proportion of the spread in the data which can be explained by each principal component (PC) can be placed in a scree plot (a plot of eigenvalues against ordered component indices) and retain the ordered PCs for which:
+Principal component analysis can provide an avenue for dimension reduction, by "removing" components with small eigenvalues (see Figure 6): the proportion of the spread in the data which can be explained by each principal component (PC) can be placed in a scree plot (a plot of eigenvalues against ordered component indices) and retain the ordered PCs:

-- the eigenvalue is above some threshold (say, 25%); - the cumulative proportion of the spread falls below some threshold (say 95%), or - all PCs leading to a kink in the scree plot.
+- for which the eigenvalue is above some threshold (say, 25%); - for which the cumulative proportion of the spread falls below some threshold (say 95%), or - prior to a kink in the scree plot.